Olivia Chow: Centennial Park Stadium

 Chow supported a motion introduced by Councillor Paul Ainslie in December 2023 to rename Centennial Park Stadium in Etobicoke after former mayor Rob Ford, who died in 2016.
 The motion faced opposition owing from Ford's controversial tenure as mayor, however, Chow defended her support, stating that she understood "the pain of losing a loved one" and "what that meant for the Ford family".
 The stadium was officially renamed Rob Ford Stadium on May 28, 2024.
 Chow attended the renaming ceremony along with former mayor Ford's family including his brother, Premier Doug Ford.

+Other activities

+In November 2025, she described the Gaza war as a genocide.

+On December 16, 2025, council passed a motion to give signal priority to Line 6 Finch West and other lines, including Line 5 Eglinton.

+She apologized after several outdoor swimming pools were closed by the Toronto Parks and Recreation Division amid high temperatures, which pointed to provincial requirements around staff health and safety.
+Chow also faced criticism for delayed snow plowing during severe weather events, which she blamed on contracts signed during the previous administration.
+In March 2026, council supported her motion to pay Toronto residents to shovel snow during extreme snow storms, inspired by the policies of New York City mayor Zohran Mamdani.

+Chow also opposed the provincial government's removal of speed cameras and bike lane infrastructure, with her council approving more bike lanes in December 2025.

+In late 2025, Chow supported a motion that ended restrictions on small businesses in detached properties on residential streets in some neighbourhoods of Toronto.

+Ahead of FIFA World Cup matches in Toronto, Chow put forward a motion at council to ban United States Immigration and Customs Enforcement agents from being present in the city.
+She previously criticized the FIFA hosting contract signed by her predecessor, John Tory.

+Chow also supported Councillor Anthony Perruzza's measure to create a city-run grocery store pilot program.
+In March 2026, it was announced that the municipal, provincial, and federal governments would fund the Waterfront East LRT project.
+Chow opposes the provincial government's plan to introduce jets at the Billy Bishop Toronto City Airport.

+In May 2026, Chow was dubbed "Crolivia Chow" by Toronto-based hip-hop musician Drake, who also referred to her as his crodi, following the release of his Iceman album, which included a music video set in Toronto City Hall.
+Chow praised Drake for his work promoting the city.

 Approval rating

 Weeks after taking office, Chow had an approval rating of 73% according to Liaison Strategies.
 Following the release of the 2024 budget, her approval rating decreased to 55%, which was attributed to a property tax hike within the budget.
 In a poll taken a year after she took office, Chow had a similar approval rating of 59% among Torontonians.
 A Léger research poll conducted in May 2025 showed Chow with a 48% approval rating among Torontonians, with 42% disapproving of her first two years as mayor.